machal/cssmine-content/content/css3-border-image.md

 CSS3 Border Image – Custom Borders
 ==================================

-This is a way which allows you to create custom boxes around elements instead of using the native ones.
+This is a way to create custom boxes around elements instead of using the native ones.

 Take any image that contains a border and tell the browser how to slice it.
-Then there is the “magic” part - the border will adapt to the width and height of the element, whatever it may be.
+Then comes the “magic” part - the border will adapt to the width and height of the element, whatever it may be.

 Syntax